Report: Musk proposes going ahead with deal to buy Twitter

 The trial seeking to compel Musk to buy Twitter is set to start in Delaware Chancery Court on Oct.
 17.

-Musk’s argument for walking away from the deal — has largely rested on the allegation that Twitter misrepresented how it measures the magnitude of “spam bot” accounts that are useless to advertisers.
-But most legal experts believed he faced an uphill battle in convincing Chancellor Kathaleen St. Jude McCormick, the court’s head judge, that something changed since the April merger agreement that justifies terminating the deal.
+Musk’s argument for walking away from the deal has largely rested on the allegation that Twitter misrepresented how it measures the magnitude of “spam bot” accounts that are useless to advertisers.
+But most legal experts believe he faced an uphill battle in convincing Chancellor Kathaleen St. Jude McCormick, the court’s head judge, that something changed since the April merger agreement that justifies terminating the deal.

-Legal experts generally have said that Twitter had the upper hand in the lawsuit, which Twitter filed in July.
-Twitter is seeking “specific performance” of the contract with Musk, which means he would have to go through with the purchase at the original price.
+By going through with the deal, Musk essentially gave Twitter what it was seeking from the court — “specific performance” of the contract with Musk, meaning he would have to go through with the purchase at the original price.
 The contract Musk signed also has a $1 billion breakup fee.

+Eric Talley, a law professor at Columbia University, said he’s not surprised by Musk’s turnaround, especially ahead of a scheduled deposition of Musk by Twitter attorneys starting Thursday that was “not going to be pleasant.”

+“On the legal merits, his case didn’t look that strong,” Talley said.
+“It kind of seemed like a pretty simple buyer’s remorse case.”

+What did surprise Talley is that Musk doesn’t appear to be trying to renegotiate the deal.
+Even a modest price reduction might have given Musk a “moral victory” and the ability to say he got something out of the protracted dispute, Talley said.

-“This is a clear sign that Musk recognized heading into Delaware Court that the chances of winning vs. Twitter board was highly unlikely,” Wedbush analyst Dan Ives wrote in a note to investors.
+Wedbush analyst Dan Ives wrote in a note to investors that Musk’s latest offer is a clear sign that he recognized his chances of winning were slim.

 “Being forced to do the deal after a long and ugly court battle in Delaware was not an ideal scenario, and instead accepting this path and moving forward with the deal will save a massive legal headache.”

 Among the remedies that would favor Twitter is a court order to go through with the deal.
 The Chancery Court last year forced private equity firm Kohlberg & Co. to go through with its $550 million buyout of DecoPac, a company based in Minnesota that calls itself the world’s largest supplier of cake decorating supplies to professional decorators and bakeries.
 The case was emblematic of the court’s common — though not uniform — resolution of enforcing contractual obligations on buyers.